Doctor-Worm/Team-Profile-Generator/README.md

 # Team Profile Generator

 ## User Story
-- AS A manager
-- I WANT to generate a webpage that displays my team's basic info
-- SO THAT I have quick access to their emails and GitHub profiles
+As a manager of my team, I would like to generate a webpage that displays my team's basic info so that I have quick access to their emails and GitHub profiles.

 <br>